North Tonawanda Robinson Street Market

 Take Colvin to Robinson Street Saturdays, 7-1.
 Opening July 14th

 East Aurora Farmers Market

 Behind the circle across from TOPS Markets.
 Wednesdays and Saturdays.
 7 a.m. until 1 p.m.
 OPENING July 11th

 At Buffalo Placey the Main Place Mal under the walk way bridge.
 Thursdays, 8 to 1.
 OPENING JULY 12th

 Olean REAP Market

 Saturdays, 8 to 2.
 Olean Center Mall.
-We will announce when open.
+OPENING JULY 21st.

 See UPICK page for details on Pick Your Own options.
 Thank you.

 If you like pest free blueberries, I think Childs Blueberries are some of the best.
 I would put them up against any blueberry on the planet for taste.
 Studies show that blueberries grown in the right soil with the right climate and the right organic matter, have substantially more nutrients and anti-oxidants than blueberries grown in the wrong soil--they are "nutrient dense".
 At Childs Blueberries, we micromanage our fields, continuing to follow Cornell Universities teaching since 1984, by checking pheromone traps daily to monitor for pests.
 If we catch a pest in one of the traps, we spray with the mildest of sprays where the food can be eaten the next day.
 It is 200% more mild than the spray used on most certified organic produce with less residual.
 As with preventative medicine, by catching the pest incursion early, we cure it quickly and move on--pest free.
 For this reason, I believe our way is better and "Beyond Organic".
 Many times we go years with no spray at all.